Mary J. Blige Was Everything In Schiaparelli At The Strength Of A Woman Festival

 To close out the weekend, the Queen of R&B took her look to the next level when she donned an all leather look from Schiaparelli.
-The sexy ensemble featured a cut out leather body suit which she paired with a long, leather trench coat and matching leather gloves.
-She accessorized the look with matching black leather over the knee boots and wore gold accessories to compliment the look.
-As for her hair, she rocked her blonde tresses in a straight bob which was parted over to one side of her stunning face.
+The sexy ensemble featured a cut out leather bodysuit, which she paired with a long leather trench coat and matching leather gloves.
+She accessorized the look with matching black leather over-the-knee boots and wore gold accessories to complement the look.
+As for her hair, she rocked her blonde tresses in an asymmetrical bob, which was parted over to one side of her stunning face.

 The beauty also shared the look on her Instagram page for her 6 million IG followers.